mjHarakka/js-percolation/README.md

 ## To Do

-- Monte Carlo simulation, never done one before so should be interesting trip.
+- Simulation, never done one before so should be interesting trip.
 - Visualizations on the data from the simulations
 - more interactive front-end that accepts user inputs to for example choose the size of the grid or parameters for the simulation
 - Minesweeper game or something similar forked from this?